top of page

 Climate Macro Strategy

-ASR's Climate Macro Strategy service provides investors with the building blocks required to create a climate-aware ‘top down’ investment process, integrating climate change into views on macroeconomics,
+ASR's Climate Macro Strategy service provides investors with the building blocks required to create a climate-aware ‘top down’ investment process, integrating climate change into views on macroeconomics, asset allocation and investment strategy.

 Climate Macro: Why Now?